Qiskit/documentation/docs/api/qiskit-ibm-runtime/dev/qiskit_ibm_runtime.RuntimeJob.md

 **Returns**

-Job ID of the first job in a runtime session.
+Session ID.
+None if the backend is a simulator.

 <span id="qiskit_ibm_runtime.RuntimeJob.tags" />